 Preferring CMYK over RGB.

-If the poster designs are your own and you intend on printing these designs in a poster printing shop, then make sure your design using CMYK over RGB.
+If the poster designs are your own and you intend on printing the designs for your laser skin clinic in a poster printing shop, then make sure your design using CMYK over RGB.

 It is very easy to do this photoshop.
 Go to ‘Image > Mode > CMYK color’, to give you a more accurate representation the colors getting printed.